Role of creative industries in the economy

 Northern Ireland Screen is the government-backed lead agency in Northern Ireland for the film, television and digital content industry, driving global growth through boosting the economy, celebrating our culture and enhancing our children’s education.

-DfC supports NI Screen to deliver the cultural and educational aspects of this activity through funding the Creative Learning Centres, After School Film Clubs, the Exhibition Sector (Film Festivals and Queen’s Film Theatre) and the Digital Film Archive.
+The Department supports Northern Ireland Screen to deliver the cultural and educational aspects of this activity through funding the Creative Learning Centres, Careers Programmes, School Film Clubs, the Exhibition Sector (Film Festivals and Queen’s Film Theatre) and the Digital Film Archive.